Mohitjnn/todo-app-react/README.md

 # React project
--clone, install dependencies that is the bootstrap framwework and node modules
+-clone, install dependencies that is the bootstrap framework and node modules